-(Biology and IPC or Chemistry)
+Prerequisite: Biology plus IPC or Chemistry

 The Environmental Systems course focuses on the study of the environment with emphasis on ecology and natural resources.
 The current energy situation will be studied, and recycling of natural resources will be evaluated.
 Emphasis on people and society, including cultural perspectives and pollution problems will be made.